-A few weeks ago I was out taking pictures around the Rama VIII bridge here in Bangkok.
+A few weeks ago I was out taking pictures around the Rama VIII bridge in Bangkok.
 I was on the Pin Klao side, having walked from the Rama VIII bridge to the Phra Pin Klao pier.
-I decided to sit by the river for a while and watch what was happening on that early Sunday morning.
+It was early Sunday morning, and I decided to sit by the river for a while and watch what was happening.

 I’ve tried to tell this story a couple of times now.
 Every time I do at least one of us ends up laughing – or trying to keep a straight face while I describe how I watched a young women bathe her guinea pig in the Chao Phraya River

 At the time I was confused, moved, and downright worried about how it was going to end up.
-The wake from passing boats was generating large enough waves to wash the guinea pig out into the river, and I was worried that if that happened, she would follow in a rescue attempt.
+The wake from passing boats was generating large enough waves to wash the guinea pig out into the river, and I was worried that if that happened she might follow in a rescue attempt.

 In the end the guinea pig was fine, and after its bath, waited obediently on a towel while its master proceeded to wash her hands and feet in the river.

 I’ve seen some strange things in this part of the world – but I think it would be wrong to completely dismiss this as just act of strangeness without at least trying to understand why she did it - about what it meant for this women, with such care and attention - to take her pet and bathe in the Chao Phraya River early on a Sunday morning in June.